 SDHC will require verification of supportive services offered to families.
 Participation in services is not a condition of tenancy for the families.
 Providers are required to attempt to reengage families who are not participating in services.
 SDHC will audit providers to verify that services are being offered and reengagement of services is occurring.
 7. Designated Service Provider Waiting List

 Non-profit and for-profit owners, who are designated by the SDHC as a service provider, may be allowed to establish their own Project-Based waiting list, with written consent from the SDHC.
-The waiting list is subject to requirements specified in the Housing Assistance Payment Contract and/or applicable agency/owner agreements.
-To qualify as a designated service provider, the nonprofit or for-profit owner must provide housing and supportive services to a specified population that could not be easily identified using the established SDHC waiting list or Coordinated Entry System.
-Such populations may include, but are not limited to; Victims of Domestic Violence, former Foster Care youth and/or recovering drug addicts with more than one additional disability.
+The waiting list is subject to requirements specified in the Housing Assistance Payment Contract and/or applicable agency/owner agreements and SDHC makes the final eligibility determination.
+Only non-PSH sites where the population for the project cannot be identified using the established SDHC wait list, such as Victims of Domestic Violence and/or former Foster Care youth, are eligible to qualify for this designation.
+Non-PSH projects with populations that can be identified using the established SDHC wait list and PSH projects required to utilize the Coordinated Entry System do not qualify for this designation.
 The SDHC will require compliance for any supportive services obligations the agency commits to in the Memorandum of Understanding (MOU) with SDHC for family's receiving assistance.